Eefjeroelfsema/Project_january/report.md

 because the axis are for every update the same, so they can stay the same.
 - <b>Functionality</b>: In this visualization it is shown which percentage of the GDP of that country that year is spent to a specific sector.
 The visualizatoin appears next to the piechart when the user clicks on a country in the worldmap.
 According to the year and the country the user selects, the barchart is made with that information.
+The colours of sectors in the barchart are the same as the colours of the sectors in the piechart, so you can see easily see which sectors belong to each other.

 ## Choices made

-- Slider:
+- <b> Slider</b>:
-In my design document I had stated that I wanted an interactive element, but I hadn't decided what it was gonna be yet.
+In my design document I had stated that I wanted an interactive element in my map, but I hadn't decided what it was gonna be yet.
-I chose to add an slider (instead of a button to chose the year), because it is easy to use and it is easier to see the changes over the years (by the changing colours).
+I chose to add an slider (instead of a button to choose the year), because it is easy to use and it is easier to see the changes over the years (by the changing colours).
 I'm satisfied with this choice.

-- Button to choose countries in the linechart
+- <b> Button to choose countries in the linechart</b>:
 In my design document I added 2 pictures of multiple linecharts.
-The first 1 where all the country lines are a bit messy (not easy to see how each line goes).
-The second where you can select a line with your mouse and it becomes clear how it goes.
-I also added this to my multiple linechart, in the first homepage all the lines are drawn and when you select a line with the mouse it becomes red, and it is easier to see which path it is following.
+The first one is the one where all the country lines are a bit messy (not easy to see how each line goes).
+On the second picture you can select a line with your mouse and it becomes clear how it goes.
+I also did this to my multiple linechart: in the first homepage all the lines are drawn, when you select a line with the mouse it becomes red, and it is easier to see which path it is following.
-But it was unclear which country you select the line of.
-Therefore I added a button where you can select a single country, and see only that historical line.
+The country also appears in the righttopcorner when you hover with your mouse over the lines.
+But it wasn't super easy to see the path a line was taking, therefore I added a button.
+If you push the button, only the line of that country is drawn.
 The axis are moving with the new range of that line.
-This way it is easier to see the path of a single country.
+This is my solution to see easier the path of a single country.

-- Colour of lines (multiple linechart)
+- <b> Colour of lines (multiple linechart) </b>:
 Making the linechart I first decided that I wanted every country to get it's own linecolor.
 I did implemented this, but it was really ugly and messy.
-It also did not made the linechart more readibly, that's why I chose to make all the lines grey, and when you hover over them red.
+It also did not made the linechart more readibly.
+That's why I chose to make all the lines grey, and when you hover over them: red.
 This way it is possible to see how a line goes, but I don't use the colors.
 Above I also stated that it is possible to see how a line is going on it's own, by using the button.

-- Styling of lines (multiple linechart)
+- Styling of lines (multiple linechart):
 In my linechart I chose to round the linechart (instead of have pointy lines).
 I did this because I thought it looked better.
 I never changed it back.
 Looking back at it, from a scientific point of view, the lines should have been pointy.
 Because it is not a continuous variable, but just a new number every year.